import copy

 output_path: str, optional

-The path to save the output predictions to, formatted as a string with a placeholders for the crop number, and label class.
-Default is "cellmap-segmentation-challenge/data/predictions/predictions.zarr/{crop}/{label}".
+The path to save the output predictions to, formatted as a string with a placeholders for the dataset, crop number, and label.
+Default is PREDICTIONS_PATH set in `cellmap-segmentation/config.py`.

 do_orthoplanes: bool, optional